hammerheim-game/hammerheim-rules/4-injuries-income-and-experience.md

 4. Sell Wyrdstone.
 This can only be done once per post battle sequence.

-5. Check available veterans.
-Roll to see how much Experience worth of veterans is available for hire.
+5. Check henchmen availability.
+Roll 2D6 to see how much Experience worth of henchmen is available for hire.
 You don’t have to commit to hiring any at this point.

 6. Make rarity rolls and buy rare items.
 Make rolls for any rare items you intend to buy and pay for them.
 These items go into the warband’s stash.